 Distribution in Florida: throughout entire state.

-By 1992, torpedograss had taken over 70% of Florida’s public waters.
-The largest infestations can be found in Lake Okeechobee where it displaces close to 7,000 acres of native marsh.
-Torpedograss management costs approximately $2 million a year in flood control systems.
-In Florida, torpedograss is also a major problem for the citrus and golf course industries.
+Seed viability in Florida has been determined to be low to none and it primarily spreads vegetatively by rhizomes and stem fragments, which can form new plants.
+It can easily be moved to new areas on mowers and other heavy equipment as well as boats and aquatic equipment.
+Large infestations found in Lake Okeechobee displace close to 7,000 acres of native marsh.
+Torpedograss management costs approximately $2 million a year in flood control systems and it is also a major problem for the citrus and golf course industries.
 The denseness of the mats may impede water flow in ditches and canals and restrict recreational use of shoreline areas of lakes and ponds.

 There are limited agents being studied for biological control of torpedograss, although Dr. Charudattan at the University of Florida has been evaluating a species of fungus.
 Torpedograss is very palatable for cows and goats, and grazing may be integrated in an overall management scheme.